LD-LINC/Week-5---Data-Transformation-and-Pipelines/Lesson 1 - Introduction to Airflow.md

 - **Acyclic**: No cycles are allowed; a task cannot be dependent on itself either directly or indirectly.
 - **Graph**: Composed of nodes (tasks) and edges (dependencies), forming a structure that defines execution order.

-This structure ensures that tasks execute in a valid, logical sequence, preventing circular dependencies and allowing for deterministic workflows.
+This structure ensures tasks execute in a valid, logical sequence, preventing circular dependencies and allowing for deterministic workflows.

 ## Key Features

-- **Python-Based**: DAGs are defined in standard Python files, allowing the use of dynamic and programmatic structures.
+- **Python-Based**: DAGs are defined in standard Python files, allowing dynamic and programmatic structures to be used.
-- **Flexible Scheduling**: DAGs can be scheduled using cron expressions or defined time intervals, making them suitable for a wide range of use cases.
+- **Flexible Scheduling**: DAGs can be scheduled using cron expressions or defined time intervals, making them suitable for various use cases.
 - **Task Modularity and Reusability**: Tasks and operators can be reused across different DAGs, supporting DRY (Don't Repeat Yourself) principles.
 - **Clear Dependency Management**: Dependencies between tasks are explicitly defined, ensuring predictable execution flows.
 - **Retry and Alert Mechanisms**: DAGs support configurable retry strategies and failure notifications to enhance reliability.